ICICLE-ai/curriculum-generator/README.md

 DATASET_PATH = "/path/to/your/dataset"
 ```

-Replace the placeholder with the actual path to your dataset, then run:
+Replace the placeholder with the actual path to your dataset folder — the same path you used in `sample_config.yaml` — then run:

 ```bash
 python run_pipeline.py